Eevee uses Shadow Mapping techniques to properly shadow the light coming directly from light objects.

 - Cascade Size

-Size of one cascade used by Cascaded Shadow Maps.
-This is only for Sun lamps.
+- Size of one cascade used by Cascaded Shadow Maps.
+This is only for Sun lights.

 - High Bitdepth